In case you hadn’t noticed, there’s been a rise in the Repair and Reuse of everything including Electrical Goods

 What other things should an Appliance Repairer need to be aware of?

-Why is it important to know about RCD’s when conducting a Loop Test?
+Why is it important to know about RCD’s when conducting an earth Loop Test?

 How do you know when to report something to a qualified Electrician?